• Skip to primary navigation

 What’s the Scoop?

 We couldn’t forget to add What’s the Scoop? to our list of spots to eat!
 Head here for delicious ice cream that’s perfect for dessert, a snack, or simply a treat (because we always deserve a treat).
-This ice cream parlour has an amazing array of individual treats as well as lavish ice cream cakes.
+This seasonal ice cream parlour has an amazing array of individual treats as well as lavish ice cream cakes.
 We’re fans of the tried-and-true swirl cone, but there are plenty of other flavours to sample if you’re feeling adventurous!

 In the Area